 If you can’t find mold in any of these places but still smell or suspect it, you can have a mold professional come out to look around.
 If you do DIY the inspection, make sure you wear the appropriate gear — gloves, googles, mask — so you don’t end up with health problems.

-Need to find a pro for your basement mold removal?Find Pros
+Ready to start your basement mold removal?Find Pros

 Basement Mold Removal